About Karekare Falls

 Given the lightflowing nature of the waterfall, I’d imagine it would flow best in the Winter and Spring months.

-Karekare Falls resides in the Waitakere Ranges in the Auckland region.
+Karekare Falls resides in the Waitakere Ranges near the city and region of Auckland in North Island, New Zealand.
 It is administered under the jurisdiction of the Auckland Regional Council.
 For information or inquiries about the area as well as current conditions, visit their website.

 Turning onto Karekare Road, the road quickly became narrow (about 1.5-lanes) as it descended for about 1.5km in a series of blind turns where I definitely had to be careful and move slowly.